Alejogb1/job-board/blog-data/why-cant-a-pre-trained-model-load-to-generate-embeddings.md

 id: "why-cant-a-pre-trained-model-load-to-generate-embeddings"
 ---

-Alright, let’s unpack why a pre-trained model might stubbornly refuse to generate embeddings, a frustration I’ve encountered more times than I’d like to remember, especially when dealing with complex model architectures.
-It isn't necessarily that the model *can't* do it, but often that it's not set up correctly *to* do it, or that you're attempting something the model wasn't originally intended for.
+, let’s unpack why a pre-trained model might stubbornly refuse to generate embeddings, a frustration I’ve encountered more times than I’d like to remember, especially when dealing with complex model architectures.
+It isn't necessarily that the model _can't_ do it, but often that it's not set up correctly _to_ do it, or that you're attempting something the model wasn't originally intended for.

 In my past life, during a project involving semantic search on legal documents, we faced this exact situation.
 We'd meticulously pre-trained a custom transformer-based model on a massive corpus of text using a masked language modeling objective.
 The pre-training phase went smoothly, validating the model's learning capabilities.
 Yet, when we switched gears to fine-tuning for embedding generation, we kept hitting roadblocks.
 The core issue wasn't model corruption or a catastrophic programming flaw, but rather a misunderstanding of the intended use and the necessary adjustments.

 At its heart, a pre-trained model is essentially a function that takes an input (often text or sequences of tokens) and produces an output.
 This output isn't necessarily an embedding; it’s typically a distribution over the vocabulary (during pre-training for tasks like masked language modeling) or a classification decision.
-The key is how you choose to *interpret* and *use* the internal state of the model to generate your embedding vector.
+The key is how you choose to _interpret_ and _use_ the internal state of the model to generate your embedding vector.

 The model architecture, training objective, and even the libraries you're using can all influence this.
 For instance, if your pre-trained model was optimized for next-token prediction or classification, the final layer's activations, typically involving softmax or sigmoid operations, might not directly translate into meaningful vector representations.
 These outputs are structured for a probability distribution over a vocabulary space, not for encoding semantic information as you'd desire with an embedding.